 "Graffiti means any unauthorized inscription, word, figure, picture, or design that is sprayed, marked, cut, posted, pasted or otherwise affixed, drawn or painted on any surface of public or private property."

-To report graffiti please call 9-1-1 and visit the Reporting Graffiti Web page for details on rewards for reporting graffiti.
+To report graffiti in progress, please call 9-1-1 and visit the Reporting Graffiti web page for details on rewards for reporting graffiti.

-The City of San Diego Citizens Review Board created a video designed to take some of the mystery out of the Board process.
+The City of San Diego's Community Review Board on Police Practices created a video designed to take some of the mystery out of the Board's process.
 A traffic stop scenario sets the stage to describe the investigation and review process we have in the City of San Diego.
 The 12-minute video is accessible on this website, http://www.sandiego.gov/citizensreviewboard and click on "Watch Video About..."